 My Favorite Feature: Bevel Shoe For Angled Cuts

 - With a 45° bevel shoe capacity, this allows for angled cuts in both directions to be made

 If you’re looking to make angled cuts in both directions with a jigsaw for your projects, then you’re definitely in luck with the BDCJS20C.
-Black+Decker have included a 45° bevelling shoe, that allows for cuts to be made in both directions, which is great for versatility.
+Black+Decker has included a 45° bevelling shoe that allows for cuts to be made in both directions, which is great for versatility.

-Not only is this a bonus for these particular cuts, yet there are other cuts in which this cordless jigsaw is perfect for.
+Not only is this a bonus for these particular cuts, yet there are other cuts for which this cordless jigsaw is perfect.
 This includes plunge cuts, detailed and precision cuts, and also following curved lines.

 To round up our review on the five cordless jigsaws today, I’ll be looking into the Ridgid R8832B cordless jigsaw, a model that includes some inventive features, which we’ll get into.

-The R8832B contains what Ridgid call, ‘advanced electronics,’ that combine intelligence and power into the one, cordless jigsaw.
-Unfortunately, this heavily relies on the use of the OCTANE batteries – a component that you’ll have to purchase separately.
+The R8832B contains what Ridgid calls ‘advanced electronics’ that combine intelligence and power into one cordless jigsaw.
+Unfortunately, this heavily relies on the OCTANE batteries – a component that you’ll have to purchase separately.

-When combined with this battery, the R8832B provides up to 45% faster cutting than that of its predecessor.
-Paired with the variable speed trigger and dial, you’ll be able to customize the speed based on the application you’re using the jigsaw for, which gives you a greater element of control.
+When combined with this battery, the R8832B provides up to 45% faster cutting than its predecessor.
+In addition, paired with the variable speed trigger and dial, you’ll be able to customize the speed based on the application you’re using the jigsaw for, which gives you a greater element of control.